akinpoz/akinpoz-mvp/README.md

 ### Paul

 #### Currently working on

-- [ ] Campaigns aren't loading
-- [ ] Delete campaigns when location is deleted
+- [ ] Check if jukebox is enabled / token is not null
 - [ ] Skip the line campaign
-- [ ] Make location id available in the jukebox page.
 	- [x] Frontend implemented
 	- [ ] connect to frontend to redux
 	- [ ] create api endpoint to remove